-The pouch (hernia sac) is first dealt with and the weakness in the abdominal wall is strengthened.
-This is done using permanent stitches or a patch of nylon mesh that is stitched in place; the wound is then closed using an invisible dissolvable stitch and covered with a waterproof dressing.
+The pouch (hernia sac) is first dealt with and the contents returned back into the abdomen.
+Then the weakness in the abdominal wall is strengthened.

+This is done using either permanent stitches or a patch of nylon mesh that is stitched in place; the wound is then closed using an invisible dissolvable stitch and covered with a waterproof dressing.